prometheus/prometheus/docs/storage.md

 Prometheus integrates with remote storage systems in two ways:

-* Prometheus can write all samples that it ingests to a remote URL in a standardized format.
+* Prometheus can write samples that it ingests to a remote URL in a standardized format.
 * Prometheus can read (back) sample data from a remote URL in a standardized format.

 ![Remote read and write architecture](images/remote_integrations.png)

 The read and write protocols both use a snappy-compressed protocol buffer encoding over HTTP.
-The protocols are still marked experimental and may change to use gRPC over HTTP/2 in the future, when all network hops between Prometheus and the long-term storage can safely be assumed to support HTTP/2.
+The protocols are still marked experimental and may change to use gRPC over HTTP/2 in the future, when all hops between Prometheus and the long-term storage can safely be assumed to support HTTP/2.

 For details on configuring remote storage integrations in Prometheus, see the [remote write](configuration/configuration.md#remote_write) and [remote read](configuration/configuration.md#remote_read) sections of the Prometheus configuration documentation.